John Van Druten: Other work

 Van Druten directed the last nine productions of his own plays (see above).

-At the St. James Theatre, New York in March 1951 he directed the first production of The King and I (1,246 performances).
+At the St. James Theatre, New York in March 1951, he directed the first production of the musical The King and I (1,246 performances) with Gertrude Lawrence and Yul Brynner.
 He also restaged this production at the Theatre Royal Drury Lane, in London, October 1953 (946 performances).

-At the Theatre Royal, Brighton in November 1954 he staged a production of The Duchess and the Smugs.
+At the Theatre Royal, Brighton in November 1954, he staged a production of The Duchess and the Smugs.